N. Korea fires possible missile into sea amid stalled talks

 “It is extremely regrettable that North Korea has continued to fire” missiles so soon after the U.N.
 Security Council discussed its response to the North’s earlier launch, Kishida said.

-The Offices of Guam Homeland Security and Civil Defense said they were monitoring the reports of the launch but that no immediate threat was assessed for Guam, a major U.S. military hub in the Pacific.
+South Korea’s presidential office said Tuesday’s launch was discussed at an emergency National Security Council meeting, which expressed “strong regret” over North Korea’s continuing tests and urged it to return to talks.

-The launch came six days after North Korea fired a ballistic missile into the sea in what it later described as a successful test of a hypersonic missile, a type of weaponry it claimed to have first tested in September.
+The U.S. Indo-Pacific Command said the launch did not pose an “immediate threat to U.S. personnel or territory, or to our allies” but underlined the destabilizing impact of North Korea’s weapons programs.

-Kim Dong-yub, a professor at the University of North Korean Studies in Seoul, said North Korea may have tested its purported hypersonic missile again in response to the South Korean military playing down last week’s test.
+The launch came six days after North Korea fired a ballistic missile into the sea in what it later described as a successful test of a hypersonic missile.

 Seoul’s Defense Ministry said after that test that North Korea had exaggerated its capabilities and had tested a conventional ballistic missile the South was capable of intercepting.
 The ministry said it doubts that North Korea has acquired the technologies needed for a hypersonic weapon.